Some thoughts after running the marshmallow challenge with kids

 · January 20, 2017

-Sometimes I get the opportunity to try things that I never done before, or didn’t think that I would dare.
-Do those things if you get the chance.
-Always do them!
-I never regretted taking one of those opportunities, after they are over.
+Sometimes I get the opportunity to try things that I’ve never done before or didn’t think I would dare.
+Always take those chances if you get them!
+I’ve never regretted seizing those opportunities once they’re over.

-In this case I got the opportunity to talk with a bunch of school kids (14-16 year olds) about Lean, experimenting and how to iterate ever faster by improving your process.
-It was quite the experience and I wanted to share some highlights of the time I had together with them.
+In this case, I had the chance to talk with a group of school kids (ages 14-16) about Lean, experimentation, and how to iterate faster by improving processes.
+It was quite an experience, and I want to share some highlights from the time I spent with them.

 Background

-I have a friend, Tristessa, that is a teacher in an international school in Stockholm.
-She’s a brilliant horn-player and we play in the same band.
-One day in our rehearsal she told me about a course about Product Design that she was running in her class (SO COOL) and her students had many of the challenges that I’m facing each day at work; needs for experiments, need to have a flexible process, need to focus on goals rather than on activities, etc. etc.
+I have a friend, Tristessa, who is a teacher at an international school in Stockholm.
+She’s a brilliant horn player, and we play in the same band.
+One day during rehearsal, she told me about a Product Design course she was teaching in her class (SO COOL), and her students were facing many of the challenges I encounter at work every day—needs for experiments, a flexible process, focusing on goals rather than activities, etc.

-She knows some about what I do and have taken interest in so she invited me to come and talk with her class about “lean, agile and kanban-stuff”.
-I’ve been there before talking about TDD and that was great so I took another chance.
+She knows a bit about what I do and have taken an interest in, so she invited me to talk with her class about “lean, agile, and kanban stuff.”
+I’ve been there before talking about TDD, and it was great, so I took another chance.

-We talked a little bit and I decided to do the Marshmallow Challenge with them and then talk a little bit about kanban to help them to get their process under control.
-This post is mainly about the things I learned during the marshmallow challenge exercise
+We discussed a bit, and I decided to do the Marshmallow Challenge with them and then talk a bit about kanban to help them get their process under control.
+This post mainly covers what I learned during the marshmallow challenge exercise.

 Marshmallow challenge

-There’s a catch though: the marshmallow is much heavier than you think.
-So heavy in fact, that when you put it on a spagetti - the straw breaks.
+There’s a catch: the marshmallow is much heavier than you’d think.
+So heavy, in fact, that when you put it on a spaghetti straw, the straw breaks.

-This is important and also the reason the most common result in the game is actually zero cm.
-Lower than if you would just put the marshmallow on the table flat (ca 2 cm high).
+This is important, and it’s why the most common result in the game is actually zero cm, lower than if you just put the marshmallow on the table flat (about 2 cm high).

-I’ll try to keep my observations per team, because they all had very different approach and results.
+I’ll share my observations per team, as each had a different approach and results.

-Team 1 (random number assigned by me for clarity) went into their area and the first thing they did was to put the marshmallow on top of a spagetti straw.
+Team 1 (assigned randomly by me for clarity) entered their area, and the first thing they did was put the marshmallow on top of a spaghetti straw.
 Just one.
 Holding it.
-By doing this they saw how the spagetti straw bent and wiggled under the weight.
+By doing this, they saw how the spaghetti straw bent and wiggled under the weight.

-After about 2 minutes they asked me if they could be measured many times (Yes, of course).
-And 30 seconds later they asked me to measure for the first time (32 cm).
+After about 2 minutes, they asked if they could be measured many times (Yes, of course).
+And 30 seconds later, they asked me to measure for the first time (32 cm).

-They then called me two times more for measurement before any other team even called me once.
-Each time they had a little improvement and bettered their result somewhat.
+They then called me two more times for measurements before any other team even called me once.
+Each time, they made a little improvement and bettered their result somewhat.

-At the end of the game I’ve measured their creation 4 times and been called one time extra since they put on some nice decoration and just wanted to show me that it was pretty.
+At the end of the game, I’d measured their creation 4 times and been called one extra time since they put on some nice decorations and just wanted to show me that it was pretty.

-They won, with a final height of 56 cm.
-Ca 20 cm higher than the second placing team.
+They won, with a final height of 56 cm, about 20 cm higher than the second-placing team.

 The reason for their success, I think, was that they were experimenting and learning what worked based on their previous experience.

-A fun thing happened at the end when they thought that they were done: one guy squashed the marshmallow and flatten it out.
-They then rolled it into a tiny pin and wrapped that around the straw.
-Reaching another 8 cm higher.
+A fun thing happened at the end: one guy squashed the marshmallow and flattened it out.
+They then rolled it into a tiny pin and wrapped that around the straw, reaching another 8 cm higher.

-Very creative thinking based off their experiences; they had time to do that and already was happy with their result.
+Very creative thinking based on their experiences; they had time to do that and were already happy with their result.

 Team Architect structure

-It was quite impressive to see it being built… but ultimately it was not sturdy enough.
-Once (after 14 and a half minute) they had something that they even thought would support the marshmallow it fell over on the side.
+It was quite impressive to see it being built… but ultimately, it was not sturdy enough.
+Once (after 14 and a half minutes), they had something that they even thought would support the marshmallow, it fell over on the side.

-That was such a big disappointment that they gave up more or less.
-It was not improved by the fact that the structure stood for a short period of time and then I was “too slow” to measure.
+That was such a big disappointment that they more or less gave up.
+It was not improved by the fact that the structure stood for a short period of time, and then I was “too slow” to measure.

-Funnily I asked them what they thought that they achieved: “How high do you think it was?”.
-This was just to defend myself but turned out to show something else that I didn’t think off.
+Funnily, I asked them what they thought they achieved: “How high do you think it was?”.
+This was just to defend myself but turned out to show something else that I didn’t think of.

-Their guess was ca 15 cm lower than the worst result we got.
-They could not even think that they could reach the heights of the others in the room.
+Their guess was about 15 cm lower than the worst result we got.
+They couldn’t even imagine that they could reach the heights of the others in the room.

-After about 10 minutes one girl just grabbed a bunch of straws, creating a tipi-kind of structure.
-They wrapped some tape around it and then put the marshmallow on top.
-Laughing at their creation.
+After about 10 minutes, one girl just grabbed a bunch of straws, creating a tepee-kind of structure.
+They wrapped some tape around it and then put the marshmallow on top, laughing at their creation.

 I swung by and asked if I should measure it, but they said:

-It was like they thought that it had some kind of minimum limit before I would measure it.
-I still measured it and it was actually 31 cm, one cm lower than the first result of the team that ultimately won.
+It was like they thought it had some kind of minimum limit before I would measure it.
+I still measured it, and it was actually 31 cm, one cm lower than the first result of the team that ultimately won.

 They didn’t have time to do any more experiments.

-This team was following the structure for excellent school work in group to the letter.
+This team followed the structure for excellent school work in a group to the letter.

 • They voted on which idea they liked the best